YamanAlBochi/Customer-Segmentation-with-Excel/README.md

 # Customer-Segmentation
-Main tasks for this coporate project :  Data Quality Assessment (Assessment of data quality and completeness in preparation for analysis) Data Insights (Targeting high value customers based on customer demographics and attributes) Data Insights and Presentation (Using visualisations to present insights).
+Main tasks for this coporate project :  Data Quality Assessment (Assessment of data quality and completeness in preparation for analysis) Data Insights (Targeting high value customers based on customer demographics and attributes) Data Insights and Presentation (Using visualisations to present insights)..

 (To be Continued)